turingschool/nav-challenge/README.md

 Ignore the loading gifs - that is NOT a requirement, nor do we recommend you going down the rabbit hole of implementing.

-## Solo Challenge Expectations

-This is challenge for YOU to see what you know and how much you have grown.

-- You should work on this without the help from classmates, rocks, or mentors.
-- You should work on this without referencing any old projects.
-- You should google, read documentation, pseudo-code, and plan!

-## Iterations
+## Workflow

-You have from whenever we finish giving directions until 11:00 to work through as much as you can.
-During this time, feel free to work from a location on campus where you feel most comfortable/focused.
+You have from whenever we finish giving directions until about noon to work through as much as you can.
+During this time, feel free to work from a location on campus where you feel most comfortable/focused!

 ### Iteration 0: Basic Layout

 Again, we aren't worried about the details of the comp recreation, but get a basic layout in place with HTML and CSS so that you can see what you're working with.
 Choose any colors/fonts you'd like.

-_You shouldn't spend more than 30 minutes on this._
+_You shouldn't spend more than 25 minutes on this._

 ### Iteration 1: Nav Indicators